History | Annual events | Industry | Ecology | Services | Schools

 East Cumberland Lodge

-The Pugwash District Volunteer Fire Department (PDVFD) is a well trained and a well equipped unit.
-The Department has 30 firefighters, 5 trucks, lifesaving equipment and a computerized command centre.
+The Pugwash Fire Department is well trained and well equipped.
+The Department has 32 firefighters, 5 trucks, lifesaving equipment and rescue equipment.

-Each volunteer contributes approximately 350 hours annually.
-They hold weekly meetings for training sessions, to maintain equipment and deal with business.
-The PDVFD responds to burning buildings, forest fires, grass fires, marine distress calls and motor vehicle accidents.
+Each volunteer contributes on average at least 200 hours annually.
+They hold weekly meetings for training sessions, to maintain equipment, and deal with business.
+The Pugwash Fire Department responds to fire and emergency calls through the Provincial 911 Answering System.
 The firefighters spend time promoting education and awareness.
 During Fire Prevention Week they visit each of our schools.

 Royal Canadian Mounted Police